Geoff Chappell - Software Analyst

-This function registers one sort or another of event provider.
+This function registers one type or another of event provider, including types that are not supported through higher-level API functions.

 ULONG EtwNotificationRegister ( LPCGUID Guid, ULONG Type, PETW_NOTIFICATION_CALLBACK Callback, PVOID Context, REGHANDLE *RegHandle);